 - Your spouse

-A complete list of medical expenses that may be reimbursable is available at www.nyhart.com.
+A complete list of medical expenses that may be reimbursable is available on the Nyhart website.
 You will need to log into your account to view this information.
 Nyhart is the administrator of the University's FSA program.
-Nyhart customer service representatives are available Monday through Friday from 7:30 a.m. – 5:00 p.m.
-EST at their toll free number 1-800-284-8412 or via email at firstname.lastname@example.org.
+Nyhart customer service representatives are available Monday through Friday from 7:30 a.m. to 5:00 p.m.
+EST at their toll free number 1-800-284-8412 or via email.